NOTE: The self-tests aren’t currently working in Chrome. If you want feedback on your guesses, use a different browser. Sorry!

 Let’s say we have two means.
 One is “average amount of improvement among heart patients that sat in a room by themselves,” another is “average amount of improvement among heart patients who sat ina room with leeches on them.”
 The first is 7, the second is 15.
 Are we 95% sure that this wasn’t just random variation between the two groups of people that had nothing to do with leeches?
 A t-test will tell us.

 Now, I can hear you asking “Wow, how does the t-test do that?”
 The t-test can do that because it knows a special magic trick that I’m going to reveal to you.
 Zando the magician is at a party with a bunch of kids and adults.
 Now, let’s say that the ages of the people at the party are not a normal curve.
-Let’s say it looks something like this: Not normal curve Now, what Zando does is put everyone’s name in a hat.
+Let’s say it looks something like this: Now, what Zando does is put everyone’s name in a hat.
 He picks out two names, averages the ages of the two people, then puts the names back in the hat.
 He graphs that average on a frequency distribution.
 Then he does it again and again about 100 times.
 Now, no matter than the frequency graph of the original population looked like, what he’s going to end up with will be a beautiful normal curve.
 He turned a non-normal curve in to a normal curve.
 How does he do it?
 There’s no trick, it’s actual magic!

 Say Zando wanted to prove that the people drinking Kool-Aid were younger than the people drinking Tequila at the party.
 He takes a random sample of two kool-aid drinkers and two Tequila drinkers.
 He finds that the mean age for the kool-aid drinkers sample was less than the mean age for the Tequila drinkers sample, 7 and 30.
 It seems like he might be right, but what if the results he got are due to random variation?
 Assuming HO, that there is no difference between Kool-Aid and Tequila drinkers, what is the chance of picking a sample with a mean of 7 and a sample with a mean of 30?
 All Zando has to do is look on his magical normal curve and see where 7 and 30 are.
 Using a normal curve table, he can see what proportion of cases lie below 7 and above 30.
 And, if you remember probabilities, the probability of something happening is the proportion that it happens in an infinite number of tries, which is exactly what our normal curve is telling us.
 So, let’s say that our normal curve tells us that the chance of getting a 7 or less and then a 30 or more (using the multiplication rule of probability) is .0371, less than our pre-set alpha of .05.
 Now, we can be sure at a .05 level of significance that there is a difference in age between tequila and kool-aid drinkers.